binipringle/right-to-be-forgotten/_texts/0-outline.md

 - {:.indent-2}to to prove feasibility of precautionary measures; and/or
 - {:.indent-2}to to impeach a witness.

-The court **may admit** evidence of the remedial measure if it was taken by a non-party.
+The court **may admit** evidence of the remedial measure **if it was taken by a non-party.**

+*A third party who makes a similar product or holds a similar event is completely outside of Rule 407 so you don't have to wait until the defendant denies feasibility to bring third-party evidence in.*

 Rule 407 is also based on specific concerns that the evidence the rules limit or exclude will often fail the Rule 403 balancing test.
 - {:.indent-2}**Concerns about the evidence’s probative value** are that even when evidence is admissible under Rule 407 with a limiting instruction, it can be difficult to explain to the jury how to apply the evidence for impeachment or feasibility but not for liability.